LordRoyalty/AdLists/README.md

 # AdLists
-AdLists for adblock
+Domains of bad things for adblock
-This is uBlock Origin adlists